MicrosoftDocs/sql-docs/docs/t-sql/videos-tsql.md

 Microsoft Learn is a great way to continue learning at your own pace.
 For more information, visit - [QuickStart: Create a single database - Azure SQL Database](../../azure-sql/database/single-database-create-quickstart.md).

-## Sort and Filter Results in Transact-SQL
+## Sort and filter results in Transact-SQL

-This video teaches you how to use Transact-SQL to sort and filter results.
+in this video, you learn how to use Transact-SQL to sort and filter results.

 &nbsp;